Pinnacle Club: History

-The Club was officially inaugurated on March 26, 1921 at a meeting in the Pen y Gwryd Inn, which still stands today just below Pen y Pass in Snowdonia.
-The Club began with 43 members, with Pat Kelly as Club Secretary and Eleanor Winthrop-Young as President.
-A letter was published in the Manchester Guardian soon afterwards, advertising the club’s existence and asking interested women to contact Pat Kelly.
-Tragically, Pat died the following year following a climbing accident in North Wales, but the Club she founded lived on.
+The club was inaugurated on March 26, 1921, at a meeting in the Pen-y-Gwryd Inn, just below Pen-y-Pass in Snowdonia.
+The club began with 43 members, with Pat Kelly as Club Secretary and Eleanor Winthrop Young as president.
+A letter was published in the Manchester Guardian soon afterwards, advertising the club's existence and asking interested women to contact Pat Kelly.
+She died the following year following a climbing accident in North Wales, but the club continued.

-The Club organised weekend or week-long ‘meets’ around the UK, where members could come together to climb.
-Early venues included North Wales, the Lake District, Skye, the Yorkshire Dales and the Peak District – all places where the Club runs meets today.
-In 1921, there were just nine meets in the calendar – in 2019 (before the Covid pandemic), there were 26.
+The Club organised weekend or week-long 'meets' around the UK, where members could come together to climb.
+Early venues included North Wales, the Lake District, Skye, the Yorkshire Dales and the Peak District.
+In 1921, there were nine meets in the calendar – in 2019 (before the COVID pandemic), there were 26.
 From the start, members also regularly climbed abroad, many having extensive Alpine experience and achieving many Alpine first female ascents.
 Today members continue to travel throughout Europe and beyond, enjoying all types of climbing: sport, trad and mountaineering.

-By 1945, the Club had just under 100 members, and this growth continued through the following decades.
+By 1945, the club had just under 100 members, and this growth continued through the following decades.
 The Club in 2021 has 170 members, the youngest in their 20s and the oldest in their 90s.
-Eminent climbers who have been members over the years include Nea Morin, Dorothy Pilley, Brede Arkless, Jill Lawrence, Gwen Moffat and Angela Soper.
+Eminent climbers who have been members over the years include Nea Morin, Dorothy Pilley, Brede Arkless, Jill Lawrence, Eileen Healey, Gwen Moffat and Angela Soper.